 The district offered its teachers and administrative personnel early retirement incentives.
-Payments under these programs will be made through the year 2013.
-A liability for amounts payable in years subsequent to the year ended June 30, 2013 of \$10,000 was recorded.
+A liability for amounts payable in years subsequent to the year ended June 30, 2014 of \$30,000 was recorded.

-Note 11 - Commitments and Contingencies
+Note 11 - Related Party

 Consortium - The School has executed a consortium agreement with the EUPISD for various business and maintenance services.